 - change their preferred name on Wolverine Access and return later to an ID Issuing Station for their Mcard with revised appropriate preferred name.*

-In this case, someone from the Registrar’s Office or Human Resources will respond to the cardholder with a final decision.
+In this case, the Registrar’s Office or Human Resources will make the final decision.
 These offices have the ultimate authority in determining the appropriateness of preferred names.
 If the preferred name is deemed appropriate, the email response will inform the cardholder to print the email and turn it in to an ID Issuing Station.
-The ID Issuing Station staff must issue an Mcard with the approved preferred name.

 * Only the Dearborn & Flint ID Issuing Station staff can manually change student preferred names in the ID Card database as requested by the students.

-Additional Preferred Name information can be found at this Web page link: http://www.umich.edu/~policies/preferrednames.html
+Additional Preferred Name information can be found at this web page link: http://documentation.its.umich.edu/node/248

 Questions regarding this policy should be directed to the: